Ball Pagés, The Traditional Dance of IbizaBy Nicole Torres

 When the dancing had begun, the time the dances lasted was taken into strict account, especially among young men who courted the same girl.
 If it was thought that a young man had danced more than the stipulated time with a woman, it could cause some argument or even a fight.

+I hope you enjoyed my introduction to Ball Pagés.
 You can see this dance represented during all the town fiestas of the island and at many other celebrations.
-There are loads of dancing “collas” in which you will see people of all ages keeping this unique tradition.
+There are many dancing “collas” in which you will see people of all ages keeping this unique tradition.